horizoncd/horizoncd.github.io/docs/user-guide/common-user/application.md

 ## Set default region
 You can configure the default region for different environments.
-When you create a cluster for a environment, the default region for the environment is automatically populated.
+When you create a application instance for a environment, the default region for the environment is automatically populated.
 1. click on **Settings -> Advance** in the sidebar from the application page;
 2. select region for environment in the dropdown and click **Submit**.

 ## Delete applications
-When there is no cluster in the application, you can delete it.
+When there is no application instance in the application, you can delete it.
 1. click on **Details** in the sidebar from the application page;
 2. click **More -> Delete** above to delete your application.